Skofficial2007/Hotel-Management-Project/README.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
-We welcome any enhancements, bug fixes, or additional features that could make this project even better.
+I welcome any enhancements, bug fixes, or additional features that could make this project even better.

 ## License